akaihola/graylint/README.rst

        their configuration as normally, and aren't affected by ``-c`` / ``--config``.
        Linter output is syntax highlighted when the ``pygments`` package is available if run on a terminal and or enabled by explicitly (see ``--color``).
+-o <FORMAT[:PATH]>, --output-format <FORMAT[:PATH]>
+       Specify output format and destination.
+Format can be one of: github (default), gnu.
+Optional destination path can be specified after colon, e.g. 'gnu:-' for stdout or 'gnu:annotations.txt' for file output.
+Multiple formats can be specified with comma separation or by repeating the option.

 To change default values for these options for a given project, add a ``[tool.graylint]`` section to ``pyproject.toml`` in the